dgarrimar/mvgwas-nf/README.md

 * `r2`: fraction of variance explained by the variant
 * `pv`: P-value

-The output folder and file namen can be modified with the `--dir` and `--out` parameters, respectively.
+The output folder and file names can be modified with the `--dir` and `--out` parameters, respectively.